Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MYSQL.md

 ## If there were duplicate key errors
 There is probably data from a few months ago, when our database level key constraints weren't as specific, in your db.
-You'll have to checkout the last mongo ref (f17ba7b4eb3dc5a8a1de) and go into rails console.
+You'll have to check out the last mongo ref (f17ba7b4eb3dc5a8a1de) and go into rails console.
     git checkout f17ba7b4eb3dc5a8a1de
     bundle exec rails c production
     require 'script/sanitize_database'

-Then, check out master:
+Note: the **production** in the middle step is only necessary if you're migrating a production database.
+You can omit it if you're migrating a development database.

+Once that finishes, quit rails console and re-check-out the master branch:
     git checkout master
 And run the **Migrate from mongo** step again.